HNU-UWC-UMI/2024_SmartNilePerchRepo/README.md

   * *Map*: It's python code that works in conjuction with the folium library.
 Folium is a python implementation of the leaflet javascript package.
 Folium uses the OpenStreetMap as a base and you can add things like lines and markes to it with arbritary coordinates (latitude and longitude).
 * Flutter App, Map>*
 * *\<Artifacts: link to Flutter-Project>*
 * *Artifacts: link to a working [jupyter notebook](./tracking/map/geo_map.ipynb).
-It also contains many information on what how code works.
+It also contains many information on how code works.
 It also includes examples and extras not implemented in the python file mentioned below.*
 * *Artifacts: link to a working [py](./tracking/map/map.py)*
 * *Artifacts: link to a working [map.html](./tracking/map/map.html).
 Downloading and opening this html file shows what you can expect from the python code.*